aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/task-costs/_index.md

 {{% alert color="primary" %}}

 To estimate the cost of a project, tasks are associated with costs.
-Aspose.Tasks API supports this feature of Microsoft Project with a range of properties.
+Aspose.Tasks for C++ API supports this feature of Microsoft Project with a range of properties.

 {{% /alert %}}
 ## **Working with Task Cost**